 If you or someone you care about has been arrested or is facing criminal charges related to Domestic Violence (or “Assault Family Violence”), there may be a lot at stake.
 You may only have a short period of time to learn your rights and what steps could help you protect them.
 The Charles Johnson Law Firm can help you understand the charges that you are facing, and help you protect your rights with the police and in court.

 You are entitled to the best legal defense possible.
-Houston Criminal Lawyer and Domestic Violence Expert Charles Johnson can deliver that defense for you.
+Houston Criminal Lawyer and Domestic Violence Attorney Charles Johnson can deliver that defense for you.
 You can contact Houston Domestic Violence Lawyer Charles Johnson day or night, 24 hours/day 7 days/week and speak with him directly at (713) 222-7577.
-His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio.
+His Law Office is headquartered in Houston, with offices conveniently located in Dallas, Austin and San Antonio (by appointment).
 You can take advantage of your Free Case Review right over the phone and speak directly to Attorney Charles Johnson.
 Call Today and let him go to war for you to save your family’s future.

 Criminal charges don’t always mean a guaranteed conviction.
 A conviction can bring penalties including court fines, probation or jail time – plus a permanent mark on your record – but you may be able to avoid these by fighting for your freedom.
 Domestic assault is taken seriously by law enforcement personnel and prosecutors.
 It is vital to have a competent, experienced defense attorney on your side.